cupcake-recipes.com

 Step 1: Preheat & Prep Pan

-Preheat your oven to 350°F. Grab an 8×8-inch baking dish and line it with parchment paper.
-Leave a little overhang on the sides so you can easily lift the brownies out later.
-If you don’t have parchment, a light coating of nonstick baking spray works too.
+First things first, preheat your oven to 350°F. Grab an 8×8-inch baking dish and line it with parchment paper.
+If you don’t have parchment, a light coating of nonstick baking spray will work, but parchment makes it so much easier to lift the brownies out later.

 Step 2: Blend the Wet Ingredients

-In your blender or food processor, combine the cottage cheese, eggs, granulated sugar, vanilla extract, and slightly cooled melted butter.
-Blend this mixture on high until it is completely smooth.
-You want absolutely zero lumps—this is what keeps the secret ingredient a secret!
+Add your cottage cheese, eggs, granulated sugar, vanilla extract, and melted butter right into your blender or a food processor.
+Blend it on high until the mixture is completely smooth.
+You want absolutely no lumps here—this is the secret to keeping the cottage cheese totally undetectable!

 Step 3: Whisk the Dry Ingredients

-In a large mixing bowl, toss together the Dutch-processed cocoa powder, all-purpose flour, sea salt, and baking soda.
-Give it a good whisk to break up any stubborn cocoa clumps.
+In a large mixing bowl, whisk together your Dutch-processed cocoa powder, all-purpose flour, sea salt, and baking soda.
+Make sure to break up any stubborn clumps of cocoa powder so your batter is nice and smooth.

 What to Serve It With